-The 2019 Summer Programs will begin on Saturday, June 1 and are available to patrons of all ages.
-Program packets will be available for pick-up, and avid readers can begin logging their reading right away.
+The 2019 Summer Programs are available to patron of all ages.
+Program packets will be available for pick-up so avid readers can begin logging their reading.

-The activities programs will take place every Thursday, excluding July 4, at 2:30 p.m., with the exception of June 13, which will take place at 8 p.m.
-This year’s program will be space-themed in honor of the 50th anniversary of the United States landing on the moon.
+The activities programs take place every Thursday, excluding July 4, at 2:30 p.m.
+Join us for entertaining and engaging activities, with this year’s program space-themed in honor of the 50th anniversary of the United States landing on the moon.

 Activities will involve astrophysics and other cosmological education.
-Teens aged 13 years and older are welcome to sign up and volunteer as long as spots are available.
-The activities programs will take place at the Music Club Building behind the library at 215 W. Henrietta Ave.
+Teens aged 13 and up are welcome to sign up and volunteer so long as spots are available.
+The activities programs take place at the Music Club Building behind the library at 215 W. Henrietta Ave.

 Study Group and ACT/SAT Prep

 Study Group is open to children, teens and adults.
 The library’s Children’s Services Department offers a quiet space filled with resources and computer program help to students and adults in our area.

 Working together with your peers is encouraged.
 Preparation is to coincide with the upcoming SAT test scheduled for Saturday, July 13.

 Study Group will take place in the juvenile/youth area of the library on Saturday, July 6 at 10 a.m.